billmoling/optionscanner/README.md

 ## Signal output and Gemini usage

 Each run writes a timestamped CSV under `results/` (for example, `signals_20251110_184922.csv`).
-Columns now appear in the order `symbol, expiry, strike, option_type, strategy, direction, rationale, explanation, validation` so the originating strategy is visible before the directional bias.
+The default column order is `symbol, expiry, strike, option_type, strategy, direction, rationale` and the optional `explanation`/`validation` fields are appended only when Gemini output is enabled so files stay compact when AI summaries are disabled.

 Gemini calls for explanations/validation can be disabled globally via `enable_gemini` in `config.yaml`: